EY Case Interview: Choose Consulting, S&T or EY-Parthenon

 Key analysis (with numbers):

-The interviewer shares: the 28 clinics generate $5.2M average revenue each ($145.6M total), EBITDA margins are 20%, the vet services market is growing at roughly 9% annually, and the top 5 national consolidators hold only 15% market share.
+The interviewer supplies these assumptions: the 28 clinics generate $5.2M average revenue each ($145.6M total), EBITDA margins are 20%, the market grows at 9% annually, and the top five consolidators hold 15% market share.
+These figures belong to the prompt; they are not claims about the current veterinary-services market.

 • Total EBITDA: $145.6M x 20% = $29.1M